moehriegitt/vastringify/README.md

 free(c);
 ```

-Here, the `va_alloc` function is used to allocate, possibly reallocate
+Here, the `va_alloc()` function is implicitly used to allocate,
-while printing, and possibly freeing the string in case of an
+possibly reallocate while printing, and possibly freeing the string in
-out-of-memory error.
+case of an out-of-memory error.

 For `char16_t*` and `char32_t*` target strings, there are
 `va_uasprintf` and `va_Uasprintf`, resp.